- You decide how your Estate will be distributed.

 Should you wish to proceed to use Brenda’s services and you live in or near Calgary, please complete the following:

 Brenda will telephone you and schedule an appointment for you (and your spouse, if applicable), to meet with her.
 Here rates are below.
-Don’t forget to subtract $50.00 +GST for the month of November 2018 if you tell her Debbie referred you.

 Are you living in a common-law relationship or are married?
 There is no guarantee that specific beneficiaries will be entitled to assets you or your spouse have willed to them if one of you has right to those assets as a result of your common law or marital relationship.